 Visit Santa Claus Post Office before meeting the king of Christmas himself, stay in an igloo, view the northern lights, feed reindeer and mush huskies.
 And did I mention hiking in Finnish nature and floating in ice-cold water?
 All this and more await you in Rovaniemi, Finland with kids.

 Rovaniemi is the capital of Finnish Lapland- the northernmost region of Finland.
 It’s known for so many things- but most of all it’s known as the Official Hometown of Santa Claus.
 This means you can actually visit the real Santa Claus, year-round, inside the Arctic Circle in Lapland.
+If you are headed to Finland, first check out our 15 Things To Do In Finland With Kids!

 Getting To and Around Rovaniemi